Bracken House, London

 Bracken House is a building at 1 Friday Street and 10 Cannon Street in the City of London, occupied by the Financial Times newspaper until the 1980s, and again beginning May 2019.
 A late example of modern classicism, it was constructed from 1955 to 1958 to a design by Sir Albert Richardson to serve as the headquarters and printing works of the Financial Times, on a cleared bomb site southeast of St Paul's Cathedral.

 The central part of the building was substantially altered to plans by Michael Hopkins and Partners between 1988 and 1992.
 After refurbishments by John Robertson Architects, the Financial Times moved back into Bracken House in spring 2019.

-It became a Grade II listed building in 1987 – the first building built after the Second World War in England to become listed – and was upgraded to Grade II* in 2013.
+It became a Grade II listed building in 1987 – the first building built in England after the Second World War to become listed – and was upgraded to Grade II* in 2013.

-Background
+History

+20th century

 New offices were required for the Financial Times after it merged with the Financial News in 1945.
 The building was named after Brendan Bracken, who became Viscount Bracken in 1952.

 The building was clad in pink sandstone from Hollington, Staffordshire, as an allusion to the characteristic pink colour of the newspaper, with red bricks and bronze windows, contrasting with the verdigris of the copper roof.
 Editorial offices were located in the northern range, beside Cannon Street, with printing machinery in an octagonal structure in the centre between Friday Street and Distaff Lane, and more offices to the south, by Queen Victoria Street.

 Above the entrance on Cannon Street is an astronomical clock, designed by Frank Dobson and Philip Bentham and made by Thwaites & Reed.
 The clock features the face of Winston Churchill at the centre of a large gold sunburst, Churchill having been a great friend of Viscount Bracken during the war.